Bo3gyX19/Bo3gyX19/README.md

-## Hi there 👋
-# My name is Oleksandr, nice to see you here!
+## Hi there, my name is Oleksandr, glad to see you here 👋

 **DevOps Team Lead | IT Professional | AWS Certified**
 Odesa, Ukraine